What is scalability?

 Scalability ensures that an application or service can continue to perform efficiently as the number of users or the volume of data increases.
 Essentially, it’s about making sure a system can expand and manage increasing demands effectively, without compromising performance or efficiency.

-The workload can be of different types, including the following:
+The workload can be of different types, including the following:- Request workload: This is the number of requests served by the system.

 How Scalability Works?